alphagov/notifications-template-preview/README.md

 ## Running locally

-During development it may be preferable to run locally - in which case you'll need to run the following steps
+During development it may be preferable to run locally.

+If you haven't created the virtualenv follow these steps -

 ```shell
 # binary dependencies